bangerang/swift-async-expectations/README.md

 ## Installation

 You can add AsyncExpectations as a package dependency `https://github.com/bangerang/swift-async-expectations`.
-Make sure you add it to your test target and not the main target.